kroxylicious/design/proposals/001-ClusterRepresentation.md

 All specified endpoints will be bound.

-When a connection is made to an endpoint,  the system must resolve that connection to a downstream broker and hence a virtual cluster.
+When a connection is made to an endpoint,  the system must resolve that connection to a virtual broker and hence a virtual cluster.

 To do this, it resolves the endpoint and any SNI information against the model.
 This should yield exactly one broker belonging to a virtual cluster.
 It is an error otherwise and the connnection must be closed.

 If TLS is in use, the SSLContext can be generated from the virtual cluster definition.
 This will be passed to Netty to let it complete the TLS handshake.

-The downstream broker and virtual cluster is used to identify the upstream broker and physical cluster.
+The virtual broker and virtual cluster is used to identify the physical broker and physical cluster.

 The physical cluster and downstream broker provide the filter chain.